Apple Jam: "I Remember Jeep"

 The title for "I Remember Jeep" originated from the name of Clapton's dog, a Weimaraner named Jeep who had recently gone missing.
-The line-up on the eight-minute track was Clapton and Harrison on electric guitars, Billy Preston on piano, Voormann on bass and Ginger Baker, Clapton's former bandmate in Cream, on drums.
+The line-up on the eight-minute track was Clapton and Harrison on electric guitars, Billy Preston on piano, Voormann on bass and Ginger Baker, Clapton's former bandmate in Cream and Blind Faith, on drums.
 Harrison also added effects on Moog synthesizer.
 Inglis comments on the jam's similarity to Cream's songs, describing it as a "musically sophisticated fusion of jazz/blues tempos within a contemporary rock format".
 The main session took place at Olympic Sound Studios on 29 March 1969, shortly before Harrison started production on Preston's first Apple Records album, That's the Way God Planned It.
 On 12 May that year – at which point the track was titled "Jam Peace" – Harrison, Lennon and Ono overdubbed handclaps at EMI Studios, and Harrison added the Moog part live as the final mix was being done.